Beauty books for experimental makeup, wellness and more

 From a collection of backstage polaroids to a catalogue of pastel wigs, these beauty books offer insight into some of the industry's most innovative minds both past and present.

-Since beginning her career as the choice makeup artist for the Antwerp Six and Martin Margiela in the mid-1980s, Inge Grognard has cemented her status as one the industry's most prolific and innovative proponents of subversive beauty.
+Since beginning her career as the choice makeup artist for the Antwerp Six and Martin Margiela in the mid-1980s, Inge Grognard has cemented her status as one of the industry's most prolific and innovative proponents of subversive beauty.

-In the photography book Bodybuilders, London and Milan-based artist Alien celebrates the malleability of the human form through her portraits of UK club kids and queers in drag.
+In the photography book Bodybuilders, London and Milan-based artist Alien celebrates the malleability of the human form through their portraits of UK club kids and queers in drag.
 The book is, as its title suggests, a showcase of talented bodybuilders; but here the personalities involved transform their physical form through rigorous artistry rather than athletics.
 Prosthetics, make-up, and clothing make the human body as pliable as clay, capable of whatever contortions the imagination can manufacture.

 'Most of these kids in the community get noticed through social media,’ says Alien about the project.
 ‘Too fast and volatile sometimes.
 I felt the desire, and maybe a little bit the need, to photograph and represent them in a physical format, like film and the printed form, a medium that has the power to stay regardless of the algorithm.’